Everything you Need to Know About Pumping

 A simple breakdown of pumping tools:

 - Electric pump – Always get a double electric pump from your insurance even if they do not cover the exact brand you want.
 A good example is the spectra pump.
-Getting a double electric pump from insurance is free and can give you options for an effective way to remove milk efficiently.
+Getting a double electric pump from insurance is free.
 Electric pumps generally allow you to pump both breasts at a time, which is a real time-saver and will help increase your milk supply.

 - Hands-free and tubeless pumps – These pumps are great if you want freedom with pumping while doing other tasks and walking around (hello multitasking, a mama’s best friend!).
 A good example of this pump is the elvie pump.
 These are also good for discreetly pumping at work or in the carpool line.
 Heads up, if you want this you may need to pay out of pocket.
 But, the investment is definitely worth all the time you save!